At a Glance

 ✨Prepare for Questions on Operational Maintenance

 Given the focus on day-to-day maintenance to ensure operational output, anticipate questions related to your experience in this area.
-Be prepared to discuss specific challenges you've faced and how you overcame them to maintain site operations effectively.
+Be ready to explain how you've handled maintenance challenges in the past and what strategies you employed to ensure efficiency.